IrinaShkviro/RabbitMq-learning/README.md

 This is small task to understand how RabbitMQ works.
-The sender application put random strings to the queue.
+The sender application puts random strings to the queue.
 The receiver application prints messages from the queue.